DGG3D/webhook-api-example/README.md

 # Webhook API
-This is a simply webhook API to test signature validation on your server.
+This is a simple webhook api example to test signature validation for implementing webhook endpoints on your server.

 ## Dependencies
 This package requires node version >=16.